Python Speech-to-Text API: Transcribe Audio in 5 Lines of Code

 print(transcript.text)

 Run it with python transcribe.py and you'll see your transcript printed to the console.
-For a 60-second audio file, expect a result in under a second.
+For a 60-second audio file, expect a result within 10–15 seconds.

 Example output: